Oxana Fedorova: Modeling and pageantry

 In 1999, Fedorova began working professionally as a model, and later became introduced to beauty pageants.
 That year, she was named Miss Saint Petersburg and Miss Kalokagathia.
 In 2001, she represented Saint Petersburg at Miss Russia, where she was declared the winner.

-As a model, Fedorova has walked runways for designers such as Tony Ward and Yulia Yanina, in addition to participating in fashion weeks in Rome, Milan, and Moscow.
+As a model, Fedorova has worked for designers such as Tony Ward and Yulia Yanina, in addition to participating in fashion weeks in Rome, Milan, and Moscow.

 Miss Universe 2002

-As Miss Russia 2001, Fedorova was selected to represent Russia at Miss Universe 2002, held in San Juan, Puerto Rico.
-Her work visa from Russia was delayed due to tensions between Russia and the United States over upcoming nuclear weapons discussions between United States President George W. Bush and Russian President Vladimir Putin, so she arrived at San Juan much later than other contestants.
+As Miss Russia 2001, Fedorova was unable to attend Miss Universe 2001 due to her studies, but competed the following year at Miss Universe 2002, in San Juan, Puerto Rico.
 Donald Trump, owner of the Miss Universe Organization said, "This is an unusual year, and these countries are right in the middle of a lot of turmoil.
 It's tough stuff.
 Once they're [in San Juan] they feel safe, but it's the getting there that concerns some of them."
-Fedorova won both the swimsuit and evening gown competitions by large margins over the other nine semi-finalists.
+Fedorova won both the swimsuit and evening gown competitions over the other nine semi-finalists.
 Upon being crowned Miss Universe 2002, Fedorova was given multiple honors and gifts.
 Russian designer Helen Yarmak created a doll for her.
 Fedorova traveled to Canada, France, Greece, Indonesia, Italy, Kenya, Panama, Puerto Rico, and the United States as Miss Universe 2002.